Don't Mesh with Me: Generating Constructive Solid Geometry Instead of Meshes by Fine-Tuning a Code-Generation LLM: Method

 \cref{fig:pipeline} and \cref{fig:code_io} show the pipeline for the creation of training data by means of scripts representing the 3D models and one example for such a script, respectively.
 The 3D geometry is first converted into a sequence of half-spaces (cells) and split at a specific point which signifies the separation into a subpart geometry and the remaining geometry that leads to the completion of the subpart.
 Each half-space is defined by a set of hyper-planes and/or cylinders which are represented as reusable variables in a Python script.
 In parallel to the script generation process, a 2D rendering of the output sequence is created which is then annotated by GPT-4o \cite{openai2023gpt4v}.

 The resulting Python code pair, as shown in \cref{fig:code_io}, consists of the first part of a 3D model as LLM input (\cref{fig:input}) and the second part as LLM target output (\cref{fig:output}).
+The geometric input and output contain at least one cell each.
 In addition to the 3D model, the input contains all surface variables that are reused in the output as well as a textual description of the output.